Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Riemann Tensor

 by inserting the equation $\nabla(dx^\mu)=-\tilde{\Gamma}^{\mu}_{\rho\sigma}dx^\rho\otimes dx^\sigma$ into the definition of the Riemann tensor one has

-Since we should obtain a three-form, we have to take all elements of the algebra to the left, c.f. \cite[Chapter 7, Equation (7.12)]{landi_2014}.
-In order to proceed we need to commute a Christoffel symbol with an element of the basis of one-forms.
-Given that our calculation is up to first order, we only consider the classical part of the Christoffel symbol multiplying the commutator.
+Since we obtain an entity that lies in $\Omega^2({\mathfrak A} )\otimes\Omega^1({\mathfrak A} )$, we move all elements of the algebra to the left, c.f. \cite[Chapter 7, Equation (7.12)]{landi_2014}.
+In order to proceed we commute the Christoffel symbol with an element of the basis of one-forms.
+Given that our calculation is up to first order, we only consider the classical part of the Christoffel symbol multiplying the commutator,